 How Is Coronary Calcium Assessment Performed?

 Lately, ultrafast spiral CT has been used to assess coronary calcium.
-This technique makes the scanning time very short.
-Often a scanning length of around 10 seconds is used.
+This technique, often called heart scan, makes the scanning time very short.

 What to Do About Extensive Coronary Calcification?